3 Careers in Architecture That Don’t Require a Degree

 Drafters don’t typically design buildings themselves.
 However, with experience, they can offer design advice or recommendations.

-☑️ Salary: According to the Government of Canada Job Bank, the median salary for drafters in Quebec is about $52,000.
+According to the Government of Canada Job Bank, the median salary for drafters is about $60,000.

-The most knowledgeable and experienced drafters in the province make more than $74,000.
+The most knowledgeable and experienced drafters in the country make more than $87,000.

-☑️ Training: A college program in architecture can teach you the necessary skills.
-Most relevant diploma programs take about two years.
+A college program in computer-aided design and drafting can teach you the necessary skills.
+Most relevant diploma programs take between one and two years.

 You can expect to get a thorough grounding in building codes and construction techniques, along with lots of practice using drafting software to create 2D drawings and 3D models.